Rock River Valley Pantry fights hunger in the community by providing nutritious food to those in urgent need.

 Executive Director’s Message

-“As the number of Winnebago County citizens that are living at or under the poverty levels increases, so does the demand for the Rock River Valley Pantry’s services.
-It continues to be our mission to provide a healthy, nutritionally balanced emergency food relief program to families, individuals, and elderly who are in need of assistance and you can be a part of that effort!
+Our mission is to provide healthy, nutritionally balanced emergency food to families, individuals, and elderly who are in need of assistance.
+You can be a part of that effort!

-Currently 40% of all our clients are children, and 6% are over the age of 65, while families are our largest overall demographic group.
+Currently 33% of all our clients are children, and 10% are over the age of 65, while families are our largest overall demographic group.
 The impact on hungry children can have a lasting effect.
-Children that are hungry can suffer from cognitive development in addition to experiencing healthy issues related to hunger.
-In this community we have low-income elderly struggling to balance their basic needs against their small incomes.
+Children that are hungry can suffer cognitive development in addition to experiencing health issues related to hunger.
+In our community we have low-income elderly struggling to balance their basic needs against their small incomes.
 In some households, prescription medications have replaced dinner due to the lack of funds.
 Increases in property taxes may impact an elderly neighbor’s decision to pay their taxes and keep a roof over their heads and go hungry instead.